Tanvir1610/Tanvir1610/README.md

-# Tanvir Ahmad Vhora – Portfolio
+# Tanvirahmad Vhora – Portfolio

 Welcome to my portfolio repository!
 I’m a passionate and driven **Full-Stack Developer** currently pursuing a Bachelor of Technology in Information Technology at G H Patel College of Engineering & Technology, Anand, Gujarat.
 This repository highlights my skills, projects, and journey in the tech world.